Frequently asked questions

 Yes, you may, as long as you are both students from a MOE registered primary school within the same state in Malaysia.

-If you have any further questions about the competition, please refer to our contact us page for contact details.
+If you have any further questions about the competition, please refer to our Contact Us page for more information.

 Digital badges provide Chumbaka an effective way to recognise learning because the focus is on evidence-backed competency achievement.
 Digital badges are widely adopted across many sectors (over 3,000 organisations across the world).
 They provide a way to validate individuals based on skills and achievements.
 Because digital badges are based on an open specification, you can receive and share other digital badges across different providers.